DPontes/dotfiles/README.md

 - `.tmux.conf`: Configuration file for [TMUX](https://github.com/tmux/tmux)
 	- Changes the key-bind prefix from C-b to C-s
-	- Makes the active pane borde green
+	- Makes the active pane border green
 	- Possible to move between windows with Shift+arrow keys
 	- Splits initial window vertically then horizontally
     - **NOTE**: currently this file must be sourced every time tmux is opened: